-One of the first steps in the recruiting process is for your swimmer to register with the NCAA or NAIA Eligibility Clearinghouse.
-The function of the “Initial-Eligibility Clearinghouse is to determine the initial eligibility of a Prospective Student-Athlete (PSA) by reviewing a combination of his completed high school curriculum and college entrance examination scores.
-NCAA Divisions I and II require clearance from the NCAA Initial-Eligibility Clearinghouse prior to participation and NAIA has their own online eligibility center.
+One of the first steps in the recruiting process is for your swimmer to register with the NCAA or NAIA Eligibility Center.
+The function of the “Initial-Eligibility Center is to determine the initial eligibility of a Prospective Student-Athlete (PSA) by reviewing a combination of his completed high school curriculum and college entrance examination scores.
+NCAA Divisions I and II require clearance from the NCAA Initial-Eligibility Centr prior to participation and NAIA has their own online eligibility center.

 Neither NCAA Division III nor the NJCAA require the PSA to register.

 The NCAA encourages students interested in competing at Division I or Division II schools to register during their sophomore year.
 Athletes bound for NAIA schools must register with that organization’s eligibility center by their senior year.

 From there, follow the prompts.
 It is recommended that the athlete allow 45 minutes to register completely although it is possible to save and exit then complete the information at another time.

 The athlete will need to provide a valid email address to create an account (make sure it is an email address that will be active after he graduates from high school).
 This email address must be unique for each PSA so use a different address if there are siblings that have previously registered.
 Your swimmer needs to check this email address frequently in order to respond to information regarding the account.

 This section includes name, address, date of birth and gender.

 The PSA will need to enter the name and location of the high school he currently attends.
 If your swimmer has attended more than one school (including summer school) during grades nine, 10, 11 or 12, he will need to list those schools as well.
 Be sure to include ALL schools, regardless of whether he received grades or credits.
 He must also include information about courses he may have taken through other programs, such as an online school or credit recovery program for a class he did not pass or took to improve a grade.